samueljamesbell/doc2vec/README.md

 # doc2vec

-A simple and readable Python 3 implementation of doc2vec [1].
+A simple and readable implementation of doc2vec [1], using Python 3, Keras and TensorFlow.

 ## Installation
 ```